brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 ## 3D Parallelism

-An ML model allows for three types of parallelism, that can be combined into what we call **3D parallelism**:
+An ML model allows for three types of parallelism, that can be combined into what we call **3D parallelism** on Data, Pipeline and Tensors/Models.
-1. **(Distributed) Data parallelism (DDP)**, by dividing the number of samples (batch size) across processors, and keeping copies of models across processors in sync, by using the average of the gradients across processors to perform the model updates.
-2. **Pipeline parallelism**, by delegating different layers (or blocks of layers) of the model to different processors.
-3. **Model parallelism**, by dividing the *tensors* on each layer across processors.

 {: style="text-align:center; font-size: small;"}
 <img width="55%" height="55%" src="/assets/GPT-lite-DeepSpeed/GPT_3D_parallelism_2.png"/>

 {: style="text-align:center; font-size: small;"}
-The 3D parallelism aims and partitioning (color-coded) computer resources  across the 3D space of data, layer and parameter dimensions.
+The 3D parallelism aims and partitioning (color-coded) computer resources  across the 3D space of data, pipeline and tensor (model) dimensions.
 Source: [Microsoft Research Blog](https://www.microsoft.com/en-us/research/blog/deepspeed-extreme-scale-model-training-for-everyone/)

-Model parallelism refers mainly to two approaches:
+**Data parallelism**, by dividing the number of samples (batch size) across processors.
+Data parallelism refers mainly to either of the following approaches:
-- **ZeRO (Zero-Redundancy Optimizer)** implements **Fully-Sharded Data Parallelism (FSDP)** and is similar to data parallelism but includes also distributed storage of the model parameters.
-While in data parallelism, all processors hold a syncronized clone of the full model, in ZeRO the tensors for the parameter, gradients and optimizer states are distributed/partitioned/**sharded**.
-This requires a communication overhead due to the scatter/gather operations required to communicate parameters across processors, at every layer.
-Therefore, ZeRO provides memory savings compared to data parallelism because of the partitioning of the model parameters.
-An important remark is that the activations on the forward and backward passes still happen in full form i.e. they are not distributed and they are kept on all processors for the backpropagation to work;
-- **Tensor parallelism**, **vertical parallelism**, **intra-layer parallelism** or sometimes simply **model parallelism**, partitions  also the computation of activations in the forward and backward passes.
-This requires a modification of the workflow of the computation in order to work in a distributed manner, particularly on the matrix multiplications format, e.g. all-gather, all-reduce, scatter-reduced distributed matrix mult, etc. Therefore, it is model-specific, and is [supported but not provided by DeepSpeed](https://www.deepspeed.ai/training/#support-for-custom-model-parallelism), except in some built-in implementations such as [Megatron-ML](https://www.deepspeed.ai/tutorials/megatron/);

-### ZeRO's FSDP
+- **Distributed Data Parallel** keeps a full copy of the model (weights, optimizer parameters and gradients) in all processors.
+All models are initialized equally.
+Each processor takes as input to its model a different minibatch and performs a forward pass to compute the loss.
+On the backward pass, at every layer of the model, each processor computes its own gradients for its batch, and mean-reduces acros all processors.
+This leads to all processors having then the same weight updates, keeping the model in sync throughout execution.
+- **ZeRO-DP (Zero-Redundancy Optimizer, Data Parallel)** implement **Sharding**, sometimes reffered to **Fully-Sharded Data Parallelism (FSDP)**.
+Here, processors dont hold a full copy of the model, but only the parameters, optimizer states and gradients to different/distinct subsets of layers.
+Different processors input different mini-batches, and there is no sharding of activations i.e. they are kept fully on each processor (with activations that refer to the corresponding input).
 **ZeRO has three alternative execution modes, called stages**.
-Each stage represents a different level of memory redundancy, corresponding to the partitioning of optimizer states, gradients, and parameters, respectively.
+Each stage represents a different level of memory redundancy, corresponding to different variables being communicated or not.
 These are enabled cumulatively.
 In practice, by increasing the stage we define the tradeoff between memory usage and communication:
+  -  **ZeRO stage 0** is equivalent to no distributed model variables, and to Distributed Data Parallelism;
   - **ZeRO stage 1 (ZeRO-1)**: the optimizer states (e.g., for Adam optimizer, 32-bit weights, and the first, and second moment estimates) are partitioned across the processes, so that each process updates only its partition.
+Affects backward pass runtime.
   - **ZeRO stage 2 (ZeRO-2)**: the reduced 32-bit gradients for updating the model weights are also partitioned such that each process retains only the gradients corresponding to its portion of the optimizer states.
+Also relevant only for the backward pass.
   - **ZeRO stage 3 (ZeRO-3)**: the 16-bit model parameters are partitioned across the processes.
-ZeRO-3 will automatically collect and partition them during the forward and backward passes.
+Includes extra communication on **both** the forward and backward passes.

 {: style="text-align:center; font-size: small;"}
 <img width="80%" height="80%" src="/assets/GPT-lite-DeepSpeed/DeepSpeed_stages.png"/>